Jacquot-SFE/Synth-drum/teensy-based/moog-filter-var2/docs/resources.md

 * Cutoff parameter scaling was removed...f in the calcs is the pot position.
 * Last, i was trying to add a little more resolution by making parameters into 16-bit *unsigned* ints...not entirely there yet.

+Update (2/16/2016): slight improvements, maybe?

+It looks like we lose ENOB with low cutoffs...sawtooth becomes progressively more stair-steppy.

 ### Attempt #2

 Trying the variation 1 filter, adapting what I learned in the var #2 implementation...